davidsneighbour/kollitsch.dev/content/components/hugo-head/index.md

 ## `title` and `description` generation

 The title will be generated from the title frontmatter of the content file.
 If we are on the home page the site title is used.
-On subsequent listpages a `(Page n)` is added.
+On subsequent list-pages a `(Page n)` is added.
 On all pages except the homepage a separator and the sites title is added at the end.

 ```toml
 [dnb.head]